 are built.
 This is a subset of the SSWG Cases.

-CLR Controllable Load Resource

 IDEV A script file recognized by PSS®E used for transporting and applying network model changes.

 LLI Large Load Interconnection; The Interim Large Load Interconnection process outlined by ERCOT Market Notice W-A032522-0.